Cascadia-R/gRadual-intRoduction-tidyverse/README.md

 ### Before We Get Started

-If you are completely new to R and RStudio, please check out this [free guide](http://moderndive.com/2-getting-started.html) on [ModernDive.com](http://moderndive.com) to Getting Started first.

-After you are up to speed with this, make sure that R and RStudio are installed on your laptop.
+Make sure that R and RStudio are installed on your laptop.
 (You should have version 3.3 or higher for R and version 1.0 or higher of RStudio.)
 Then install the `tidyverse`, `gapminder`, `fivethirtyeight` and `rmarkdown` packages from CRAN using the following command:

 ```
 install.packages(c("tidyverse", "gapminder", "fivethirtyeight", "rmarkdown"))